garritr01/portia/UsageNotes.md

 # Usage Notes
 ## Bugs
-- Fix whatever is breaking weekly scheduling
-- Guard against invalid values in time entry (going to next tries to calculate a date and can't)
-	- Include an invalidFlash
+-
 ## UX Improvements
-- Delineate between scheduled events and recorded events
+- Delineate between scheduled events and recorded events (remove completed scheduled events based on scheduleID and scheduleStart)
 - Color scheme by leading directory
 - Add suggestions for inputs
 - Add autofilling with some key for path